-FIGURE 258 Importing an AP Firmware Bundle
+FIGURE 250 Importing an AP Firmware Bundle

+Software Upgrade

-Software Upgrade Important: Before the upgrade process starts, Zonell Director will prompt you to save a backup o of the ZoneDirector settings.
+Important: Before the upgrade process starts, Zone Director will prompt you to save a backup of the ZoneDirector settings.
 Save t the backup file to your local disk.
-To start the software upgrade of ZoneDirector and all associated APs, click k Browse, and then select the upgrade p ackage.
-When "Browse" is replaced l by "Upgrade", click that button to start the upgrade process.
-The network will be restored automatically w when the upgrade process is complete.
-Choose File No file chosen AP Patch Firmware Important: Before the installing AP firmware process starts, ZoneDirector will prompt you to save a backup of the ZoneDirector se ettings.
+To start the software

+upgrade of ZoneDirector and all associated APs, clie ck Browse, and then select the upgrade p ackage.
+When "Browse" is replaced t by "Upgrade", click that button to start the upgrade

+process.
+The network will be restored automatically when the upgrade process is complete.

+Choose File No file chosen

+AD Datab Simona

+AP Patch Firmware

+Important: Before the installing AP firmware process s starts, ZoneDirector will prompt you to s save a backup of the ZoneDirector se ettings.
 Save the backup file to your local disk.
+To

-To start the AP firmware upgrade, click Browse, and then select the upgrade package.
-When "Browse" is replaced by "Upgrade", click that button to start the upgrade process.
-Then ZoneDirector will automatically reboot.
-The network w vill be restored automatically when the u pgrade process is complete.
-Choose File No file chosen Choose File No file chosen This workspace displays the most recent records of u unloading AD natch firmware This workspace displays the most recent records or u iploading AF paton inniware.
-AP patches C Date/Time Version Status AP Model Search terms Include all terms Include any of these terms ⇔ 0-0 (0) ⇔
+start the AP firmware upgrade, click Browse, and the en select the upgrade package.
+When "Br owse" is replaced by "Upgrade", click k that button to start the upgrade process.
+Then

+ZoneDirector will automatically reboot.
+The network will be restored automatically when the up pgrade process is complete.

+Choose File No file chosen

+This workspace displays the most recent records of uploading AP patch firmware.

+AP patches C

+7 Patolios

+Date/Time Version Status AP Model

+¬

+Search terms Include all terms Include any of these terms

+○ 0-0 (0) ○